 A new study suggests there is a point at which lasting brain damage can set in for boxers.

-But, once they cross that threshold, years might pass before symptoms show.
+But, once they cross that threshold, years might pass before sports injury symptoms show.

 "The brain can tolerate or absorb a certain amount of trauma and repair itself," explained study author Dr Charles Bernick.
 The findings raise the question of whether – and when – fighters should be medically screened, so changes could be caught earlier and available treatment offered, he said.